Shopify Dynamic Pricing

 Here are few ways you can implement Dynamic Pricing on your Shopify Store.

-1. Monitoring Competitor Prices.
-Monitor your competitor prices and price products competitively making sure your products are not over or underpriced.
+1. Monitoring Competitor prices.
+Monitor your competitor's prices and price products competitively, making sure your products are not overpriced or underpriced.

 3. Set rules to preserve your margin by automatically setting prices when changes to supplier costs occur.
 Dynamic pricing should help to increase your margin and not the other way around.
 Ensure you’re not selling at a loss by keeping prices up-to-date when there’s an inevitable cost change from your vendors especially if you’re dropshipping.